 Pretty ironic considering they all have one.
 Email addresses are clearly displayed as a way to get in touch on nearly every business website.
 Yet, sending one is akin to sending one to outer space never to be seen again.

-Want a doctor’s appointment and the website says to contact them by email?
+Want a doctors appointment and the website says to contact them by email?
 Enjoy whatever pain and suffering you are experiencing because you won’t get a reply.
-Need to know standard operating hours of a restaurant and email them for info since it’s not on their site?
+Need to know standard operating hours of a restaurant and email them for info since it’s not listed on their site?
 Get ready to stay hungry, call them, or go elsewhere because they aren’t going to reply.
 Need to submit an important report to a Czech colleague that requires their written acknowledgment of receipt?
 Forget it.
 They’ll never confirm.

 This was something that baffled and annoyed us for years.
-Recently I was discussing this anomaly with a Czech friend.
+Recently we were discussing this anomaly with a Czech friend.
 She explained that there is so much stress in sending emails that are grammatically correct because their language is overly complicated.
 They end up second, third, and fourth guessing themselves about what they’ve written that it takes hours to write a simply reply.
 A light turned on…no wonder they don’t reply to emails!

 Leave Your Shoes at the Door – Living in Prague

 Shoes are absolutely, positively, 100% NEVER worn indoors at home.
 In fact, most Czechs even have work slippers they wear in the office, outdoor shoes are not allowed in the gym, and even some doctor’s offices will give you a pair of slippers when you enter.

 So, if you move here, invest in a nice pair of slippers and a few pairs for visitors.
 And never, ever, ever enter someone’s house without taking your shoes off!